LinkedIn Profile Headshot

 Is this good for LinkedIn only?

-No. It is ideal for LinkedIn, but it also works well for team pages, founder bios, consulting profiles, speaker pages, portfolio sites, resumes, and other business-facing uses where a polished headshot matters.
+No. It is ideal for LinkedIn, but it also works well for consulting profiles, speaker pages, portfolio sites, resumes, and other hiring-facing uses where a polished headshot matters.

 Why use this instead of booking a photographer?